Houston Shoplifting Lawyer

 • Property in the custody of any law enforcement agency was explicitly represented by any law enforcement agent to the actor as being stolen, and the actor appropriates the property believing it was stolen by another.”

-The penalties for shoplifting increase depending on the amount of the stolen property.
+The penalties for theft and shoplifting depend on the amount of the stolen property.
 If the value of the property is:

-If the value of the property stolen is $2,500 or more, involves a human corpse or grave, ten heads or more of livestock, is a firearm, or a number of other conditions you could be facing felony charges.
+If the value of the property stolen is $2,500 or more, involves a human corpse or grave, ten heads or more of livestock, is a firearm, or a number of other conditions the charge will be filed as a felony.
 A felony conviction can result in a state prison sentence and a fine of up to $10,000.

-If you have been arrested for shoplifting in Texas, you could be facing serious charges.
+If you have been arrested for theft or shoplifting in Texas, you are facing serious charges.
 You need to retain legal representation immediately after your arrest to protect your rights and your freedom.
-Without the help of an experienced Houston criminal defense lawyer, you may not be getting the best possible outcome for your case.
-Attorney James Alston is a skilled trial attorney, recognized by renowned organizations such as The National Trial Lawyers and Super Lawyers as an elite Houston Defense Attorney.
-He has over 25 years of experience, including as a former prosecutor at both the state and federal level.
-Find out how Mr. Alston can help by contacting the Law Offices of James Alston today at (713) 228-1400 for a consultation.
+Without the help of an experienced Houston criminal defense lawyer, you may not get the best possible outcome for your case.
+Attorney James Alston is a skilled trial attorney, recognized by renowned organizations such as The National Trial Lawyers and Super Lawyers as an elite Houston Criminal Defense Attorney.
+James Alston has over 30 years of experience in the criminal justice system, including 12 years as a former prosecutor at both the state and federal levels.
+Find out how James Alston can help you by contacting the Law Offices of James Alston today at (713) 228-1400 for a consultation.